tyru/vivo.vim/README.md

 7. Stable, and Well-tested (TODO)
   * Plugin manager should be tested deeply and stable.
 8. Keep It Simple, Stupid
-  * Vivacious doesn't slow down your vim startup, and not support any features not in this policies.
+  * Vivo doesn't slow down your vim startup, and not support any features not in this policies.

 # How it works

 ```
-:VivaciousList
+:VivoList
 No plugins are installed.

-:VivaciousInstall tyru/caw.vim
+:VivoInstall tyru/caw.vim
-vivacious: Fetching a plugin from 'https://github.com/tyru/caw.vim'...
+vivo: Fetching a plugin from 'https://github.com/tyru/caw.vim'...
 Done.
-vivacious: Installed a plugin 'caw.vim'.
+vivo: Installed a plugin 'caw.vim'.

-:VivaciousInstall tyru/open-browser.vim
+:VivoInstall tyru/open-browser.vim
-vivacious: Fetching a plugin from 'https://github.com/tyru/open-browser.vim'...
+vivo: Fetching a plugin from 'https://github.com/tyru/open-browser.vim'...
 Done.
-vivacious: Installed a plugin 'open-browser.vim'.
+vivo: Installed a plugin 'open-browser.vim'.

-:VivaciousList
+:VivoList
 caw.vim
   Directory: /home/tyru/.vim/bundle/caw.vim
   Type: git